Monroe Monarchs: History

 When the team first formed it played in the semi-pro Dixie League until Stovall formed the Negro Southern League, with four other teams in 1932.
 The NSL is considered a major league that year, since it was the only organized league to complete the 1932 season.
 The Monarchs finished with a 26–22 record in their only season they were considered a major league team, and did not qualify for any post-season play-off.

 The team played in Casino Park in Monroe, at what became 29th and Hope.
 It was 360 ft in left, 450 ft in center and 330 ft in right.
 Built on Stovall's plantation, the park and its associated recreational facilities (including a swimming pool and a dance pavilion) were considered some of the finest in the league.

 Stovall accommodated the players in houses on his plantation, provided a cook to prepare their meals, and bought three brand-new Ford cars in 1932 for the team's travel.

 The team disbanded soon after 1935 and in 1937 Casino Park was leased to a local white team—the Monroe Twins who became the Monroe White Sox in 1938—who played in the Cotton States League.

 Historical marker

 In the summer of 2010, the Monroe Monarchs Field was opened to the public in Monroe, Louisiana.
-At the opening, the Monroe Monarchs Historical Foundation, founded in 2006 by native Monroyans Scott Greer and Jeffrey Newman, unveiled a historical marker dedicated to the former Negro league team.
+At the opening, the Monroe Monarchs Historical Foundation unveiled a historical marker dedicated to the former Negro league team.